Release List Reviews Price Search Shop Newsletter Forum DVD Giveaways Blu-Ray/ HD DVD Advertise

 Return

 3. Modern correlative: Starship Troopers, whose message that our society is developing into a Nazi-like aggression machine, was completely misinterpreted by its audience. (and Paul Verhoeven arguably encouraged the misinterpretation!)
-Maybe the distributors who turned down It Happened Here were right - the audience at large was (is) incapable of dealing with ideas more complex than Good Guys versus Bad Guys.
+Maybe the distributors that turned down It Happened Here were correct: the public at large may be incapable of dealing with ideas more complex than Good Guys versus Bad Guys.
 Even the oft-touted Battle of Algiers, which similarly affects a documentary style, is less sophisticated: Battle presents both sides but constantly makes liberal comments prejudicial to the Algerian revolutionaries.
-Brownlow and Mollo's film non-judgmentally presents an imperfect (collaborating, even) heroine and lets the politics fall where they will.
+Brownlow and Mollo's film non-judgmentally depicts an imperfect (collaborating, even) heroine and lets the politics fall where they will.

 Return